Skip to main content

 Task D: Get registered application information

-For the SecureAuth IAM side of the configuration, you will need to copy and provide these two values: Application (client) ID and Directory (tenant) ID.
+For the SecureAuth Connect side of the configuration, copy and note these two values: Application (client) ID and Directory (tenant) ID.

 1. Select Microsoft Entra ID.